-Wernes will work directly with the Razorback catchers, while also assisting coach Van Horn with the infielders and coach Nate Thompson with the Arkansas hitters.
-Wernes spent the last two years coaching in the Philadelphia Phillies’ organization with the Gulf Coast League Phillies West.
+Wernes joined the Arkansas staff after spending two years coaching in the Philadelphia Phillies’ organization with the Gulf Coast League Phillies West.
 In 2019, he served as the team’s hitting coach, helping the club to a 33-15 record and a first-place finish in the North Division.
 Under his guidance, the Phillies West squad led the GCL in team batting average and was second among the 18 teams in slugging percentage, averaging 5.13 runs per game.

-Wernes was promoted to manager of the Phillies West in 2020 and was slated to be one of the youngest managers in professional baseball before the minor league season was canceled due to the pandemic.
+Wernes was promoted to manager of the Phillies West in 2020 and was slated to be one of the youngest managers in professional baseball before the minor league season was canceled due to the COVID-19 pandemic.

 Wernes played two years for the Razorbacks from 2014-15 at third base, including Arkansas’ 2015 College World Series squad.
-He was drafted in the 30th round of the 2015 MLB Draft by the Houston Astros and played four years of pro ball, two in the Astros organization and two in the Colorado Rockies’ system, reaching Double-A Hartford in 2018.
+He was drafted in the 30th round of the 2015 MLB Draft by the Houston Astros and played four years of pro ball, including two years in the Astros organization and two years in the Colorado Rockies’ system, reaching Double-A Hartford in 2018.

-He appeared in 121 games over his two years on the Hill, racking up 103 hits, 45 RBIs and 68 runs scored.
-He started 55-of-56 games in 2014 as a sophomore, registering 10 multi-hit games including a double, 18 RBIs and 18 runs scored.
+He appeared in 121 games over his two years as a Hog, racking up 103 hits, 45 RBI and 68 runs scored.
+He started 55 of 56 games in 2014 as a sophomore and registered 10 multi-hit games, including a double, 18 RBI and 18 runs scored.

 He played in all 65 games for the Razorbacks in 2015, hitting .279 with seven doubles, five homers and a team-high six triples.
 Wernes was also named to the SEC All-Defensive Team and played an integral part in the Arkansas’ eighth overall College World Series berth.